theRealAph/ScopeLocals/README.md

     AppLogic.handleRequest()                 |       |          AppLogic.handleRequest()
     ServerFrameWork.processRequest() :  set -+       +---- set  ServerFrameWork.processRequest()

-In the diagram above, the thread on the right has permission to access the database and can proceed to open a connection.
-The thread on the left has no such permission so the open attempt fails with an `InvalidPermissionException`.

 ### Current Capabilities

 Developers traditionally turn to `ThreadLocal` in situations like this.
 It